NicolasRoehm/CognitoService/README.md

 ### Password

 #### New password required
-Complete the `NEW_PASSWORD_REQUIRED` response sent by the `login` method to finish the first connection flow.
+Complete the `NEW_PASSWORD_REQUIRED` response sent by the `signIn` method to finish the first connection flow.
 ```typescript
 this.cognitoHelper.cognitoService.newPasswordRequired('newPassword').subscribe(res => {